 - Once you reach the starting point, run the twine under some wraps around the middle and then bring back to the starting point.

-What Cut of Pork Do We Use for Chashu?
+The Best Cut of Pork for Chashu

 The ideal cut for chashu is pork belly, although you can use pork shoulder, and sometimes pork loin.
 Keep in mind that the last two choices don’t get the melt-in-your-mouth texture as they do not have as much fat as pork belly.